zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 ```

-## Deploy the Catalog Service
+## Deploy the `catalog-service`

-Use the Fabric8 Maven Plug-in to build a container image for the Spring Boot
+Use the Fabric8 Maven Plug-in to build a container image for the
-application and create the required resources on OpenShift.
+`catalog-service` Spring Boot application and create the required resources on
+OpenShift.

 1. Navigate to the `review4/catalog-service` folder and invoke the
 `fabric8:deploy` Maven goal, enabling the `openshift` Maven profile: